 How You Know a Letter is a Scam

-1. Wrong agency.
-I know that the U.S. government agency that registers patents and trademarks is the U.S. Patent and Trademark Office (not Bureau).
-I know it's in Washington, D.C.
-Not Philadelphia (but Philadelphia has a nice patriot sound, don't you think?)
+1. Wrong Agency.
+The U.S. government agency that registers patents and trademarks is the U.S. Patent and Trademark Office (not Bureau).
+It's in Washington, D.C., not Philadelphia (but Philadelphia has a nice patriot sound, don't you think?).

-3. Wrong link.
+3. Wrong Link.
 If you enter the name "Patent&Trademark Bureau" into your search engine, you'll come to the website of a company (It's .com, not .gov).
 So you know it's not part of the federal government.
-There is precious little information on the site; only a few pages.
+There is little information on the site, only a few pages.

 Just to be clear, the U.S. Patent & Trademark Office says,